radioglaciology/uhd_radar/README.md

 `conda activate myenvironmentname`

 And you're good to go.
-This install UHD and all the other necessary dependencies.
+This installs UHD and all the other necessary dependencies.

 ### Adding a dependency